SnapshotGames/dmb_clips/README.md

 Installation
 ----
 Copy or git clone dmb_clips inside your Assets folder.

 Running the Example
 ----
+1) Make sure the 'Clips Parent Directory' field in the inspector points to the proper Resources folder.
-1) Open the scene Assets/dmb_clips/Example/Sequencer.unity.
+2) Open the scene Assets/dmb_clips/Example/Sequencer.unity.
-2) Click on the sequencer timeline in the Scene View.
+3) Click on the sequencer timeline in the Scene View.
-3) In the Command Line field type 'load \<partial clip name\>' and press Enter.
+4) In the Command Line field type 'load \<partial clip name\>' and press Enter.
 For example 'load big guy' will load the big_guy_github.clip.prefab for editing.

 Some useful commands
 ----